Home » EV Charger Installation Services in Los Angeles

 Permits, Inspections, and Timeline

 Most EV charger installations in Los Angeles require a permit and a final inspection.
-We take care of the paperwork end to end: completing the permit application, preparing a simple site sketch or floor plan when needed, and submitting load information that shows your panel can support the new circuit.
-If the main panel is full or undersized, we’ll propose options, adding a sub-panel, relocating loads, or scheduling a service upgrade and fold that scope into the same permit so you are not juggling multiple approvals.
+We handle the paperwork end to end: completing the permit application, preparing a site sketch or floor plan when needed, and submitting load information that confirms your panel can support the new circuit.

-Multi-unit and commercial timelines vary more, because coring, trenching, bollards, signage, and ADA-friendly routing often require coordination with property management and other trades.
-We sequence work by zone to keep parking available, post notices for residents, and schedule noisy tasks during approved hours.
-If networked chargers are specified, we provision the equipment, test connectivity, and work with your IT/vendor if a gateway or VLAN is required.
+Multi-unit and commercial projects take longer because coring, trenching, bollards, signage, and ADA-compliant routing require coordination with property management and sometimes other trades.
+We sequence work by zone to keep parking accessible, post advance notices for residents, and schedule any noisy work during approved hours.
+Inspection coordination follows the same approach as residential: our technician meets the inspector, demonstrates proper breaker sizing and labeling, verifies GFCI protection where required, and powers up the charger.
+You receive closeout photos, an updated panel directory, and any documentation your rebate or tax credit program requires.

 Costs and What Affects Price